telefonicaid/iotagent-node-lib/README.md

 #### Creating specialized testers

-The command line testing tools make use of the [command-node Node.js library](https://github.com/telefonicaid/command-shell-lib) for command line utils.
-In order to help creating testing tools for IoTAgents of specific protocols, all the commands of the library tester are offered as a array that can be directly imported into other Command Line tools, using the following steps:
+The command-line testing tools make use of the [command-node Node.js library](https://github.com/telefonicaid/command-shell-lib) for command-line utils.
+In order to help creating testing tools for IoTAgents of specific protocols, all the commands of the library tester are offered as a array that can be directly imported into other Command-Line tools, using the following steps:

--   Require the `iotagent-node-lib` command line module in your command line
+-   Require the `iotagent-node-lib` command-line module in your command-line
     tool:

 ```javascript
   var iotaCommands = require('iotagent-node-lib').commandLine;
 ```

--   Initialize the command line utils (the initialization function takes two arguments, that will be explained in detail below:
+-   Initialize the command-line utils (the initialization function takes two arguments, that will be explained in detail below:

 ```javascript